WHAT IS IT?

-You will travel through beautiful landscapes and you will get to know first-hand the projects that your efforts are supporting that change so many lives and you will meet those helped by them.
+You will travel through beautiful landscapes and you will get to know first-hand the projects that your efforts are supporting that change so many lives.
+Then you will meet those helped by them.

 Put your helmet on because for each kilometer, you will earn 2€ and you will make friends for life – this is an emotional and authentic challenge that you will never forget.

-Madagascar is a developing country where you can find the necessary infrastructure to have a trip with all the comforts that a western tourist expects, however not only with the hotels or meals, the travel within country is also very comfortable.
-For the experience to be as beautiful for our travellers as it is for Agua de Coco it is important to come with a positive and open mindset in order to be able to adapt to unforeseen situations or changes.
-We would also like to emphasise that the main intention in offering this trip is to raise funds for and promote the precious work of the NGO on the island.
+Madagascar is a developing country where you can find the necessary infrastructure to have a trip with all the comforts that a western tourist expects.
+However, this is not only with the hotels or meals.
+The travel within this country is also very comfortable.
+For the experience to be as beautiful for our travelers as it is for Agua de Coco, it is important to come with a positive and open mindset in order to be able to adapt to unforeseen situations or changes.
+We would also like to emphasize that the main intention in offering this trip is to raise funds for and promote the precious work of the NGO on the island.

 HOW WILL THE EXPERIENCE BE?

 This is Roul’ mon Coco 2018.
-Get on your bike, overcome your fears and help to improve the conditions of the lives of 30,000 people each year in Africa and Asia.
-Discover Madagascar on your own, with friends or with your colleagues and be part of a unique, human, sporting adventure.
+Get on your bike, overcome your fears, and help improve the conditions of the lives of 30,000 people each year in Africa and Asia.
+Discover Madagascar on your own, with friends, or your colleagues to be part of a unique, human, sporting adventure.